scottcain/seqpanel/lib/README.md

 ### Output

-In this screenshot, the actual output of the GenericSeqPanel component is the fasta sequence only.
-The other elements (dropdown menus and the legend) were added in the page to make it more clear how it can be used, and in fact look similar to what you can expect from GenericGeneSeqPanel.
+In this screenshot, the actual output of the GenericGeneSeqPanel component is shown.
+The portion that is just the highlighted fasta is what is provided by GenericSeqPanel, and the rest of the UI (dropdown menus, buttons, and legend) are provided by GenericGeneSeqPanel.

 ![Screenshot of sample output showing a few dozen rows of fasta sequence with color highlighting](/img/example_output.png)